oracle-samples/idm-samples/idcs-sample-custom-login-nodejs/README.md

 #### User name + Password login:

-- Go to IDCS login URL.
+- Go to Oracle Identity Cloud Service login URL.
 It has the form - [https://idcs-xxxxxxxxxxxxx.identity.oraclecloud.com/ui/v1/myconsole]()

 - Verify that you are redirected to the custom app login page.
 If you are running locally the URL will look like - [http://127.0.0.1:9088/#!/signin]()